UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Common causes of high jitter include network congestion, wireless interference, and using old hardware or unstable connection types.

-Understanding why jitter happens is the first step toward fixing it.
-Several factors inside and outside your home can cause these data packets to get delayed.
+Understanding why this lag happens is the first necessary step toward fixing it.
+Several distinct factors both inside your home and out on the wider internet can cause these essential data packets to get delayed in transit.

 Network Congestion

-Just like a highway during rush hour, your home network can get jammed.
-If someone is streaming 4K video in the living room while you try to game in the bedroom, your router may struggle to process all the data packets simultaneously, causing delays.
+Just like a major highway during rush hour, your home network can get easily jammed.
+If someone is streaming a 4K movie in the living room while you try to host a video conference in the home office, your router may struggle to process all the requested data packets simultaneously.
+This bottleneck forces data to wait in line, causing sudden delays.

 Wireless Interference

-Wi-Fi is convenient, but it is inherently unstable compared to wired connections.
-Signals have to travel through walls and furniture, and they can be disrupted by other electronic devices like baby monitors or microwaves.
-This interference causes packets to get lost or delayed.
+Wi-Fi offers unparalleled convenience, but it is inherently unstable compared to a direct wired connection.
+Wireless signals have to travel through drywall, thick doors, and heavy furniture.
+Furthermore, they are frequently disrupted by other electronic devices like baby monitors, microwaves, or even your neighbor’s overlapping router signal.
+This interference forces your router to resend lost packets, directly increasing your delay variation.

 Old Hardware

-If your router or modem is several years old, it may not be able to handle modern speeds or multiple devices efficiently.
-Older routers using the DOCSIS 3.0 standard often don’t handle heavy traffic as efficiently as newer DOCSIS 3.1 models, which can contribute to latency and jitter issues.
+If your router or modem is several years old, it may simply lack the processing power to handle modern internet speeds or multiple smart home devices efficiently.
+Older routers using the outdated DOCSIS 3.0 standard often fail to manage heavy traffic as efficiently as newer DOCSIS 3.1 models, making them a massive contributor to both latency and jitter issues.

 Connection Type

-The type of internet you have plays a massive role.
-Fiber internet typically offers the lowest jitter because light signals travel incredibly fast and aren’t subject to electromagnetic interference.
-Satellite and 5G connections often have higher jitter because the signal has to travel through the air over long distances or varies with signal strength.
+The core technology delivering internet to your home plays a massive role in your overall stability.
+Fiber internet typically offers the lowest jitter possible because the light signals travel incredibly fast through glass strands and aren’t subject to standard electromagnetic interference.
+Conversely, satellite and 5G connections generally suffer from higher jitter because the signal must travel through the open air over long distances, leaving it vulnerable to weather patterns and physical obstructions.

 Connection TypeTypical JitterBest For